 In the last few years theres been an explosion of new coffee shops in town.
 Phu Payak and Phu Far (both selling locally grown Nan coffee) are the best.
 Muan Jai comes a close second.

-If you’re on a budget or just out to try something different there are food stalls in the morning market, that sell everything and anything from pre-packed cartons of curry and rice to fresh fruit.
+If you’re on a budget or just out to try something different there are food stalls in the morning market.
+They sell everything and anything from pre-packed cartons of curry and rice to fresh fruit.
 Try ‘joke’ – a thai style congee and ‘cafee boran’ hot Laos style coffee for breakfast.

 Later in the day there’s ‘to rung’ night market, a street where almost every stall sells food.
 Deep fried insects, curries, pat thai noodles, BBQ chicken, rice soups, japanese sushi and fresh fruit are all on sale here.
 Several stalls will cook food to order.
 Just tell the cook what you would like, or point at a dish you like the look of and, a couple of minutes later a nice steaming hot plate of it will appear in front of you.